readysettech/readyset-rails/.github/ISSUE_TEMPLATE/feature_request.md

 [Include any relevant background information or context that led to this feature request.]

 **Detailed Explanation:**
-[Provide a detailed explanation of the feature, including how it should work and its expected behavior.
-Mention any specific changes to the current workflow or user experience.]
+[Provide a detailed explanation of the feature, including how it should work and its expected behavior.]

-**Problem Statement:**
+**From the user's perspective:**
-[Clearly articulate the problem that this feature will solve.
-Reference any specific issues or limitations in the current implementation of the Ruby gem that this feature addresses.]
+[How will the user interact with this feature?
+Reference any current limitations that this feature will address, including any subjective opinions regarding the developer-experience.]

+---
+## Optional information to add

 **Proposed Solution:**
 [Describe your proposed solution, including technical details, if applicable.
 Multiple ideas are okay too.
 Or just roughly describe what a successful implementation would look like.]